How to Wash Your Towels to Keep Them Clean and Fluffy

 Washing towels with vinegar

 If your freshly laundered towels smell musty, vinegar may be your new best friend.
 Simply add 1/2 to 1 cup of white vinegar to the rinse cycle.
 This will help deodorize your towels and remove any detergent buildup that could be affecting their absorbency.
+Also, get to know how often you should wash your bra.

 Additional towel-washing tips